-If you click on a transaction ID you will be forwarded to a window with all the transaction details.
+If you click on a transaction ID, you will be forwarded to a window with all the transaction details.

-If you select a particular bitcoin address you will be forwarded to a page with a history of all the transactions regarding this bitcoin address.
-On the top of the page next to the word “Address” you can see the total balance of the Bitcoin wallet the address belongs to.
-In the “Summary” section you can see the total sum of money this Bitcoin wallet address has sent out and has received, its total current balance as well as the total number of transactions that have been made to/from it.
+If you select a particular bitcoin address, you will be forwarded to a page with a history of all the transactions regarding this bitcoin address.
+On the top of the page next to the word “Address,” you can see the total balance of the Bitcoin wallet the address belongs to.
+In the “Summary” section you can see the total sum of money this Bitcoin wallet address has sent out and has received, its total current balance, as well as the total number of transactions that have been made to/from it.
 In the “Transactions” section you can see the details of all the transactions that belong to this address.
-If you scan the QR code with SpectroCoin app you can easily send bitcoins to this Bitcoin wallet address:
+If you scan the QR code with the SpectroCoin app you can easily send bitcoins to this Bitcoin wallet address: